standard-fish/summer-competititon-2026/README.md

 # Summer Rhombus picture competition 2026

-Competition: Make an image with the Rhombus this summer!
+Competition: Make an image with [Rhombus](https://rhombus-lang.org/) this summer!
 Win stickers!

 1. While the rules require the use of Rhombus, they do not exclude using Racket or Racket libraries with Rhombus or the Rhombus FFI